amirgamil/sweetseranade/README.md

 # SweetSerenade

 Generate love songs between characters in a book, article, or literally anything you can turn into a PDF document.
-Website here (TODO).
+Website [here](https://www.sweetserenade.xyz/).
 Built by [Amir](https://twitter.com/amirbolous) & [Verumlotus](https://twitter.com/verumlotus).

 ## Background & Architecture
 SweetSerenade is a Valentine's day hack that accepts a PDF (generated from a book, text message history, etc.), extracts relevant context from the PDF for 2 characters, and generates a love poem in any style you choose.